neobourbaki/Library/database/ZW4IZY8T/ZW4IZY8T_1.md

-The matrix multiplciation is associative, i.e.,
+The matrix multiplication is associative, i.e.,

 $$
 (AB)C = A(BC)